JoeyStanley/real/_posts/2017-12-12-a-tutorial-on-extracting-foramnts-in-praat.md

 tags: [How-to Guides, Phonetics, Skills]
 ---

 Just this week I've had three people ask for a Praat script that extracts formant measurements.
 I've been meaning to create some Praat scripting tutorials so this was a good excuse to get something going.
 Instead of providing you a Praat script, I'm going to show how to write your own.
-Instead of giving you a fish to feed you for a knight, I'm teaching you how to fish.
+Instead of giving you a fish to feed you for a night, I'll teach you how to fish.

 Note, this post was written in small chunks over Christmas break with my in-laws in town and I haven't proofread it carefully.
 It's lengthy because I explain *what* to do, but I barely skim the surface when it comes to *why* you need to do it that way (for example, I gloss over basic computer coding concepts like for loops and variables).
 Hopefully it'll work for you.